 Professor James Lewis is Associate Professor of Korean History at the University of Oxford.
 His particular research interests are the cultural, economic and social histories of premodern Korea and the history of Korean-Japanese relations prior to 1850.
 Editor, author and co-author of many books about the history of Korea, Professor Lewis is currently preparing a monograph on the economic history of Korea from 1400-1900 and translating the Korin Teise, an early 18th Century Japanese view of Korea and diplomatic relations with the Joseon Dynasty.

-Dr Daniela Arroyo Barrantes is Professor of History and Heritage Management at the University of Costa Rica.
-Previous to this, she gained a PhD in Archaeology from the University of Cambridge and a degree in Earth and Archaeological Sciences from the University of Rome.
+Dr Daniela Arroyo Barrantes is Professor of Cultural Market Research at the University of Costa Rica.
+Previous to this, she pursued a PhD focused on advanced analytics for the humanitites and social sciences from the University of Cambridge.
+She also completed a masters degree in archaeology with honours at University College London and a bachelors of science from the University of Rome, Italy.
 Dr Arroyo Barrantes has extensive fieldwork experience across different geographies, including Latin America, the Middle East and Europe.
 At UNESCO’s World Heritage Centre, she worked towards the conservation of natural and cultural sites around the world.
 She has also led hundreds of scholar visits in the UK, Italy, France and Turkey.

 Dr Joanna Page is Director of the Centre of Latin American Studies, University of Cambridge.
 She has travelled to Argentina to undertake fieldwork every year for the past two decades and has an unrivalled passion for the country, offering valuable insights into Argentine history, politics and culture.
 Dr Page teaches the University of Cambridge’s MPhil in Latin American Studies and the MPhil in European, Latin American and Comparative Literatures and Cultures.
 Her particular area of research is Argentinian literature and film-making and the lectures on the trip will introduce you to some of the most important themes in Argentine society and culture, vividly illustrated with audiovisual material.